 Most of the time with rear-end car or trucking accidents, the insurer for the driver who struck you from the rear will fix your vehicle or pay its fair market value.
 Sometimes, however, the insurance company may hire a lawyer and come up with a defense giving them excuses not to spend.
 Insurance companies in Texas do not owe duties to their non-policyholders or non-insureds.
 With an adverse insurance company, it is not about what is fair; rather it is about what must they pay.
 If an insurance company can keep their money or delay a claim you can bet that’s what they will try to do.
 Here are a few adjuster tactics in car wreck cases.

-There are Factors Everyone Making an Injury Claim Should Know:
+Factors Everyone Making an Injury Claim Should Know:

 - Quick settlements are almost always cheap settlements.